mdiannna/ForSocietyProject/Quakeuino/README.md

 # ForSocietyProject

-Code for the earthquake sensor placed on top of the buildings that are at risk of collapsing after an earthquake.
+Code for the earthquake sensor placed on the buildings that are at risk of collapsing after an earthquake.

 ## Description